SaierLaboratory/TCDBtools/manuals/extractFamily.md

                  sequences.
-    -d  path to a fasta file with all sequences in TCDB, as in previous runs of 'extractFamily.pl -i tcdb -f fasta'
+    -d  path to a fasta file with all sequences in TCDB, as in previous runs of 'extractFamily.pl -i tcdb -f fasta' This allows to work with frozen version of TCDB.
         Default: tcdb  (online database).